shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
-This document provides detailed instructions on generating game assets, focusing on Sprite sheets and 3D models.
-It suggests using a 3D humanoid model with AI-generated animations for Sprite sheets and recommends sl.ai and Meshy for 3D models.
-The document also discusses animation options, including Mixamo for auto-rigging and AI motion capture, and highlights the need for further development in text-to-animation technology.
+This document continues the discussion on generating game assets, focusing on 3D models and animations.
+It highlights the use of sl.ai and Meshy for creating environmental assets and Rodin AI for digital avatars.
+The document explains the suitability of these tools for different types of games and discusses animation generation options, including Mixamo and AI motion capture.
+It also notes the potential of text-to-animation technology, which is still under development.
 </span>

 ---